Rule 4112-3-07 | Hearing.

 (5) Where the complaint alleges an unlawful discriminatory practice described in division (H) of section 4112.02 of the Revised Code, an aggrieved person who intends to examine and cross-examine witnesses, introduce documentary or other evidence, or otherwise participate in the presentation of evidence in support of the complaint, must file and serve a designation as described in paragraph (C)(1) of this rule.

-(6) A designation filed beyond the time period set forth in paragraph (C)(1) of this rule may be considered and accepted by the administrative law judge, provided that accepting the designation is necessary to effectuate justice between the parties and will neither affect the substantial rights of, nor unduly prejudice, any of the parties.
+(6) A designation filed beyond the time period set forth in paragraph (C)(1) of this rule may be considered and accepted by the member(s) of the commission or administrative law judge(s) conducting the hearing, provided that accepting the designation is necessary to effectuate justice between the parties and will neither affect the substantial rights of, nor unduly prejudice, any of the parties.

 (D) Conduct of hearings.
-Hearings shall be conducted consistent with this rule by the full commission or one or more commissioners or by one or more administrative law judges or any combination of the above who are designated by the commission for such purpose.
-If more than one commissioner or administrative law judge conducts a hearing, one of them shall be designated by the commission as the presiding member.
+Hearings shall be conducted consistent with this rule by the member(s) of the commission or by one or more administrative law judges or any combination of the above who are designated by the commission for such purpose.
+If more than one member of the commission or administrative law judge conducts a hearing, one of them shall be designated by the commission as the presiding member.

 (1) The purpose of the conference shall be to simplify and clarify the issues and to address any other matter that will tend to expedite the proceedings, including the avoidance of undue repetition or complication in the presentation of evidence or argument.
 These matters may include but are not limited to: